osrf-migration/vrx-wiki/tutorials/vrx_tasks_2019.md

 * current score
 * timing information

-Task status is published to `/vrx/task/info` (further details of the API are in the Technical Guide (link coming soon)).
+Task status is published to `/vrx/task/info` (further details of the API are in the [Technical Guide](https://bitbucket.org/osrf/vrx/downloads/VRX%202019%20Technical%20Guide_v1.1.pdf)).
 We recommend that you monitor the task status during simulation.
 One way to do this, for example, is to run:

 ```
 rostopic echo /vrx/task/info